sujanshresthanet/Vue.js-User-Auth-App/README.md

 ------------------

 *   **UserLogin.vue**: Login form with email and password fields, redirects to the dashboard on success.
-*   **Register.vue**: Registration form to create new user credentials, saves to localStorage.
+*   **UserRegister.vue**: Registration form to create new user credentials, saves to localStorage.
-*   **ForgotPassword.vue**: Simple forgot password form, simulates a reset link sent.
+*   **UserForgotPassword.vue**: Simple forgot password form, simulates a reset link sent.
-*   **Dashboard.vue**: Displays a welcome message with the user's email and navigation options.
+*   **UserDashboard.vue**: Displays a welcome message with the user's email and navigation options.
 *   **UserProfile.vue**: Allows users to view and update their email and password.

 Using Bootstrap 5